 The Alpine region is a biodiversity hotspot and its territory is more susceptible to climate change.
 The Alps are the second largest biodiversity reservoir in Europe after the Mediterranean Sea and one of the most important water towers of Europe.
+With almost 4500 vascular plants, the Alps represent one of the largest biodiversity centres in Europe as about 500 of these species are endemic.
 These resources are widely used creating strong competition for land and water for various purposes.
 Alpine biodiversity and ecological connectivity has been under pressure for many decades especially since the second half of the 20th century.
 Intensive exploitation of natural resources and the use of land for various purposes like settlements, transport, energy, and touristic infrastructure as well as for agriculture and forestry have caused high losses in biodiversity and the fragmentation of ecosystems in the Alpine area.
 In addition, the rich natural heritage of the Alpine region is more and more endangered.
 Climate change is a new threat for Alpine biodiversity.

-As a result of its rich biodiversity across its different territories (mountainous regions, forelands, valleys ...), the Alpine region has a high potential for Green Infrastructures (GIs).
+As a result of its rich biodiversity across its different territories (mountainous regions, forelands, valleys...), the Alpine region has a high potential for Green Infrastructures (GIs).
 However, the Alpine region is also among regions with the lowest contribution of protected areas to the total area of potential GI.
 An obstacle to potential multi-functionality of GIs is the presence of bare rock on the surface.
 This results in low values for most ecosystem services.
 For example, in Austria there is a large network of protected areas; however, they have a low capacity to provide ecosystem services.
 In Slovenia and part of France there is the highest capacity for multi-functionality for policies.
 Notwithstanding this, there are possibilities for improvement in better integrating ecosystem services and green infrastructures.